rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 They are the basic building blocks for essentially all of the more specialized MPI commands described later.
 They are also the basic communication tools in your MPI application.
+Since MPI_Send and MPI_Recv involve two ranks, they are called "point-to-point" communication (unlike "global" communication mentioned in lesson 2).

 The process of communicating data follows a standard pattern.
 Rank A decides to send data to rank B.
-If first packs the data into a buffer.
+It first packs the data into a buffer.
 This avoids sending multiple messages, which would take more time.
 Rank A then calls MPI_Send to create a message for rank B.
 The communication device is then given the responsibility of routing